5803emma/days-of-walking/README.md

 # Code Institute - Milestone 3 Project - Data Centric Development

-# [Out and About] (https://walking-challenge-ms3.herokuapp.com/) Walks in Ireland
+# Out and About - Walks in Ireland

-* This web application allows visitors to create, read, update and delete database records about different walking routes around Ireland.
+* This [web application](https://walking-challenge-ms3.herokuapp.com/) allows visitors to create, read, update and delete database records about different walking routes around Ireland.
 * The intention is to grow the database of walking routes through user interaction with the application.
 * Visitors can also post their own reviews of existing walking routes on the database.